 Nunes saying that criminal referrals are coming.

-He says I'd guess we'd see referrals in the next two to three or four weeks.
+He says, I'd guess we'd see referrals in the next two to three or four weeks.

-Uh he said he would like to see what is in the special counsel Mueller's report.
+He said he would like to see what is in the special counsel Mueller's report.

-Uh and in February, Nunes said that the GOP minority and the House Intelligence Committee offered up the names of a dozen people they want to subpoena.
+And in February, Nunes said that the GOP minority and the House Intelligence Committee offered up the names of a dozen people they want to subpoena.

 The Democrats, as the Democrats revitalize the panel's Russia investigation, doubtful the majority will cooperate.